-4.3 Kalamunda
+4.2 Kalamunda

+4.21.
 Kalamunda is an enroute SSR only radar in the hills to the east of Perth, Western Australia.
 It was originally the main Perth radar before the deployment of an on-airport terminal area radar in the 1990s.
-Dring the 1990s, a SSR only radar was as the backup radar to Perth airport.
+During the 1990s, a SSR only radar was installed as the backup radar to Perth airport.
 At that time Perth was served by a single P+S radar on airport, and Kalamunda as the supporting radar.
 The Kalamunda radar is used in both Perth TCU and in the Enroute centre.

-Since Kalamunda was installed, Airservices Australia incorporated a Department of Defence P+S radar located at the Pearce Air Force base about 30nm north of Perth.
+4.2.2 Since Kalamunda was installed, Airservices Australia incorporated a Department of Defence P+S radar located at the Pearce Air Force base about 30nm north of Perth.
 This radar provides coverage over the TMA and to the north of Perth.
 This radar was incorporated into the Perth TCU when Military ATC commenced using the Civilian ATC system capabilities at Perth.

-ADS-B from a network of ADS-B ground stations, together with the remaining radars will provide adequate surveillance into the future at Perth.
+4.2.3 ADS-B from a network of ADS-B ground stations, together with the remaining radars will provide adequate surveillance into the future at Perth.
 The overall ADS-B fitment rate of flights is already 80%.
-A single channel ADS-B receiver is already installed at the Kalamunda radar site and this will become a duplicated fully commissions ADS-B site in the coming months.
-It is planned to decommission this radar site sometime in 2017 after the ADS-B IFR mandate takes effect and after the radar maintenance contract expires.
+An ADS-B receiver is installed at the Kalamunda radar site.
+For the Perth TCU, this data will be converted to Cat 48 and processed via the radar tracking system (the current Eurocat ATM system does not process Cat 21 ADS-B data in TCUs) It is currently planned to decommission this radar site sometime in 2017 after the ADS-B IFR mandate takes effect and after the radar maintenance contract expires.